giveitanudge/Predicted-Attention-Docs/index.md

 ### POST /prediction

-Submit a list of URLs in bulk, up to a maximum of 100, to retrieve their pAttention asynchronously.
+Submit a list of URLs in bulk, up to a maximum of 100, to retrieve their attentionScore asynchronously.

 **Request Body:**